multi-learn/summit/docs/source/tutorials/example2.rst

 Example 2.2 : Usage of randomized hyper-parameter optimization :
 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<

-In the previous example, we have seen that the split ratio has an impact on the train duration and performance of the algorithms, but the most time-consuming task is optimizing their hyper parameters.
+In the previous example, we have seen that the split ratio has an impact on the train duration and performance of the algorithms, but the most impacting option of |platf| on these two factors is optimizing the algorithms hyper parameters.

 For all the previous examples, the platform used the hyper-parameters values given in the config file.
 This is only useful if one knows the optimal combination of hyper-parameter for the given task.